Early election takeaways: It's called history for a reason - NewsBreak

 Early election takeaways: It's called history for a reason

-American elections occasionally provide a moment of national unity.
-This is not one of them.
+WASHINGTON (AP) — American elections occasionally provide a moment of national unity.
+This is not one of them .

 President Joe Biden, presiding over narrow Democratic control of Washington, has seen his approval ratings buffeted by soaring inflation, fears about crime and lingering effects of the pandemic.